hydrusnetwork/hydrus/docs/developer_api.md

 Response:
 :   200 and no content.

-This is only appropriate if the user has multiple local file services.
+This is only appropriate if the user has multiple local file domains.
 It does the same as the media _files->add to->domain_ menu action.
 If the files are originally in local file domain A, and you say to add to B, then afterwards they will be in both A and B. You can say 'B and C' to add to multiple domains at once, if needed.
 The action is idempotent and will not overwrite 'already in' files with fresh timestamps or anything.

 If you need to do a 'move' migrate, then please follow this command with a delete from wherever you need to remove from.